raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 + Now try to run your game!
 What is something that you might want to change about where the "player" object goes?

 + Did you notice that the "Player" object doesn't stay on the screen?
-You can fix this by adding this bit of code underneath the code you added in step 2!
+You can fix this by adding this bit of code underneath the code you just added.

 ```csharp
 Vector3 spritePos = Camera.main.WorldToViewportPoint(transform.position);